 In 1994, many of the city, state and Federal grants that nourished the theater’s growth began to shrink as a result of relentless government budget cuts.
 It became clear that adjustments to the diversity of its programming had to be made in order to allow not only for Thalia’s continued growth, but also for its continuing viability.
 Instead of presenting plays, musicals, comedies and folklore shows from the one country whose history the Hispanic community of Queens all shared, namely that of Spain, Thalia had to expand it repertoire and begin to reach all the Latin American groups with separately tailored and targeted programs.

-In 2000, the theatre made the transition from founder Silvia Brito to her successor Angel Gil Orrios, a Spanish director, writer and designer whose career history includes working with the National Theater in Spain, the National Theatre Company of Guatemala, Lincoln Center, the Cultural Center of Spain, Avery Fisher Hall, Alice Tully Hall, Madison Square Garden and other well-known venues.
+In 2000, the theatre made the transition from founder Silvia Brito to her successor Angel Gil Orrios, a Spanish director, producer, writer and designer whose career history includes working with the National Theater in Spain, the National Theatre Company of Guatemala, Lincoln Center, the Cultural Center of Spain, Avery Fisher Hall, Alice Tully Hall, Madison Square Garden and other well-known venues.
 He has directed, produced and designed hundreds of productions of theater, dance, music, opera and other performing art forms.
 He is known for his concept of the “total theatre experience” – a combination of text, music, dance and visual arts to truly bring the stage alive.
 In his first year as Artistic Director, he drew on this rich and accomplished history to premiere musicals with bilingual casts, alternating performances in Spanish and English.
 Thalia has also commissioned the highest quality English-language translations to attract students and educators as well as audiences of diverse backgrounds.
 Thalia’s bilingual productions now reach non-Hispanic audiences as well.